 The coastal town of Sainte-Anne-Des-Monts is a thirty minute drive to the core area of Gaspésie National Park.
 There are plenty of accommodation providers here.

-Hôtel & cie – Centrally located hotel with stylish interiors and on-site restaurant
+Hôtel & cie (we stayed here) – Centrally located renovated motel with surprisingly stylish interiors and on-site restaurant.
+Breakfast is included and delivered right to your room!

 Day 8 – Gaspésie National Park